 Three steps that will make a difference for Christians this election year

-Added about a week ago by Martin Gainsborough
+Added about 6 months ago by Martin Gainsborough

 As the UK, US and many other countries prepare to go to the polls in 2024, what distinct and crucial contribution can Christians make to the common life and for the common good?